digego/extempore/docs/caas.rst

      </div>

 When we evaluate the ``(circle_area 5.0)`` expression, a couple of things happen.
 The code is sent to the compiler, which returns the value ``78.539816`` to the editor.
-In addition, a message about 'creating a new `memory zone`_' is printed to the log.
+In addition, a message about creating a new :ref:`memory zone <memory-doc>` is printed to the log.
 That's because this is the first time we've *called* some xtlang code, and so a memory zone needs to be set up to provide any ``zalloc`` memory.
 This zone allocation won't happen if we evaluate the same code again, because the default zone already exists.
 The compiler in this 'created default zone' message is just telling us helpful things about the state of our Extempore world.

 As another example of the difference between the *return value* of an xtlang expression and any *side effects* it may introduce, have a think